-The dividend overlay is NAIT's only positive factor bet.
-The portfolio holds some quality bias and there are some negative factor overlays, such as momentum.
-The negative momentum overlay can be explained by the need to trim positions when prices go up on occasion, as yields decrease.
+An analysis of the portfolio suggests that a bias to higher yielding stocks is NAIT's only positive factor bet.
+The portfolio has some bias to quality (based on fundamental indicators around a company's income statement or balance sheet) and there are some negative biases - against momentum, where a stock rises or falls at pace, for example.
+The negative momentum factor could be explained by the need to trim positions when prices go up on occasion, as yields decrease.